 - Sleep apnea

-Based on studied mechanistic similarities between chronic cough and chronic pruritus, BELLUS Health also believes BLU-5937 may be a promising, novel therapeutic for chronic pruritus associated with atopic dermatitis.
+Based on studied mechanistic similarities between chronic cough and chronic pruritus, BELLUS Health also believes P2X3 receptor antagonists may have an effective therapeutic effect for chronic pruritus associated with atopic dermatitis.

-In addition to chronic cough and chronic pruritus, BLU-5937 may also have broad applicability across other afferent hypersensitization-related disorders, potentially enabling the Company to build a pipeline of therapies using its P2X3 platform.
-BELLUS Health is exploring how P2X3 activation can contribute to irritation and pain, and whether inhibition of P2X3 receptors can help treat these afferent hypersensitization-related disorders.
+In addition to chronic cough and chronic pruritus, P2X3 receptor antagonists may also have broad applicability across other afferent hypersensitization-related disorders.
+BELLUS Health is exploring how P2X3 activation can contribute to irritation and pain, and whether inhibition of P2X3 receptors can help treat additional afferent hypersensitization-related disorders.